 Informa Markets (the trade show division) had the best growth and accounted for more than 50% of revenue during the half-year and 60% of the operating profit, with a margin of 35%.
 It now has more than 550 trade shows with 40% of revenue coming from North America, 30% from Asia, and 10% from the Middle East.
 It’s a real transformation from a decade ago when more than 30% of Informa events revenue came from the Middle East alone.
 It begs the question: When will the market leader decide to concentrate only on exhibitions – with or without some of its ancillary events and information services?

 We might expect the £11bn Informa to divest its attractive £500m-revenue STM publishing, sooner or later, because:

-- It is the second largest division but the only one which has no obvious synergies with the flagship exhibitions group
+- It is the second largest division but the which has no obvious synergies with the flagship exhibitions group

 - It has the second lowest growth rate